pragma-/pbot/doc/Commands.md

 Built-in commands are created via the `register()` function of the `Commands` module.
 Such commands are registered throughout PBot's source code.
-The owner of the PBot instance can locally add new commands by editing PBot's source code or by acquiring and loading new Plugins.
+The owner of the PBot instance can locally add new commands by editing PBot's source code or by acquiring and loading Plugins.

 #### Plugins